 One of the luxuries of staying here is that you can mix and match self-catering with dining out, depending on how the spirit takes you!

-But for breakfast, you won't need to lift a finger: it's served on the LD Restaurant’s terrace, with outdoor tables lining the seafront promenade.
+But for breakfast, you won't need to lift a finger: it's served in the LD Restaurant, with outdoor tables lining the seafront promenade.
 We felt a little exposed to passers-by, so you might prefer to have it brought to your residence instead.
-It's a decent spread - fresh croissants and platters of cold meats and cheeses - and for a small supplement you can get cooked options: perhaps poached eggs with Dalmatian pršut, or cinnamon French.
+It's a decent spread - fresh croissants and platters of cold meats and cheeses - and for a small supplement you can get cooked options: perhaps poached eggs with Dalmatian pršut, or cinnamon French toast.

-Fresh seafood features heavily on the lunch and dinner menus: we loved the sound of sea bass tartare and monkfish rolled in pršut with aromatic sage.
-Food is created by local chef Toni Erceg, who trained in Norway; he uses seasonal produce that showcases local ingredients.
+Fresh seafood features heavily on the lunch and dinner menus: we loved the sound of the monkfish tempura with black truffle, garlic and egg yolk.
+Chef Marko Gajski creates sensational food; he uses seasonal produce that showcases local ingredients to Michelin-star effect.
+Opt for the full eight-course tasting menu, or if you're after something lighter, choose the three-course option.
 The LD Wine Bar offers a vast selection of Croatian wines, and you can do tastings here too.
 If you’re after something a little more romantic, ask the hotel to arrange private dining on one of the surrounding islands!